 Making an Impact

-Our educational programs reach, on average, 500 students a month.
-Since the beginning of 2018, we've served nearly 5,000 Atlanta residents.
+Our educational programs reach more than 500 students a month.
+Since the beginning of 2018, we've served more than 12,000 Atlanta residents.

 Atlanta Rescue Dog Cafe - helping people, pets, and the planet.